gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 ![](/assets/Incorrect.PNG)

 The executable is a nicely looking C# application, one which [DotPeek](https://www.jetbrains.com/decompiler/) likes to decompile.
-After some reversing, I've located the verification and `MessageBox` launch functions :
+After some reversing, I've located the verification and `MessageBox` launch function :

 ![](/assets/timer2_Tick.PNG)

-The verification function pop `this.m_coll`, convert them to hex string and concatenate it into a single hex string array.
-Then it call `<Module>.native_verify`. `<Module>.native_verify` is not referenced anywhere in DotPeek's decompiled code which makes probably a C++/CLI code resolved by a hand-written loader.
+The timer routine pop `this.m_coll` items (representing the clicks coordinates), convert them to hex string and concatenate it into a single hex string array.
+Then it call `<Module>.native_verify`. `<Module>.native_verify` is not referenced anywhere in DotPeek's decompiled code and the fact that "native" is in the function name probably points to some C++/CLI code embedded in the executable and resolved by a hand-written loader.
 Instead of trying to locate and reverse the loader, it's easier to trace it using a debugger.

 Fortunately, Windbg can debug C# managed code along with traditionnal native C/C++ code thanks to the `sos` extension.
-If you want to know more about it, [this blog hosts every info you need to know about it](https://blogs.msdn.microsoft.com/alejacma/tag/debugging/).
+If you want to know more about managed debugging, [this blog hosts every info you need to know about it](https://blogs.msdn.microsoft.com/alejacma/tag/debugging/).

 {% highlight text %}